lunafoxfire/satisfactory-docs-parser/README.md

 This is a package for parsing the `Docs.json` file provided by the developers of the game [Satisfactory](https://www.satisfactorygame.com/) into a format easily consumable by those interested in developing tools for the game.
 This `Docs.json` file can be found at `<your-satisfactory-directory>/CommunityResources/Docs/Docs.json` and contains metadata about the items, buildables, recipes, etc found in the game.
 This package aims to parse this file into a format both more human- and script- readable.

-# IMPORTANT!!

-This package is not up-to-date with U5 yet, I will be working on that over the next few days.
-If you are here from [Yet Another Factory Planner](https://github.com/lydianlights/yet-another-factory-planner) trying to get that up and running locally, here is a link to the U4 Docs file used by that site: [U4 Docs.json](https://drive.google.com/file/d/1-0KRxx2EPKRwem0Igx7POnoQnM62GyrX/view?usp=sharing).
-The factory planner is currently still using the U4 docs because none of the production recipes had changed between versions.

 # Usage
   `npm install satisfactory-docs-parser`